chef-boneyard/chef-web-docs-2016/steps/step_search_pattern_exact_key_and_item_string.rst

    $ knife search admins 'comment:"Charlie the Unicorn"'

 where ``comment`` is the name of the data bag and ``Charlie the Unicorn`` is the string that will be used during the search.
-Something like the following will be returned:
+Something similar to the following will be returned:

 .. code-block:: bash